ShunSakurai/check_forbidden/README.md

 - Add an ability to handle non-memoQ files
 - Create forbidden term list for [Microsoft Style Guide](https://www.microsoft.com/Language/en-US/StyleGuides.aspx) as an example
 - Make the program callable from external programs
-- Make the "Open files" dialog more useful

 ### Features not coming
 - Add file by dragging.
 The drag and drop feature is hard to use in tkinter